aaron-grau/curic/ruby/projects/error_handling/README.md

 ## Learning Goals

-* Know how to raise an exception
-* Know how to rescue an exception
+* Know how to raise and rescue an exception
 * Be able to explain how an exception bubbles up after it is raised
 * Know when to use `ensure` and `retry`
 * Be able to choose an appropriate exception class